leanprover/vscode-lean4/README.md

 The repository contains NPM packages implementing editor integration for the Lean 4 programming language.
 The VSCode extension proper is in [`vscode-lean4`](vscode-lean4/), while [`lean4-infoview`](lean4-infoview/) implements the information display.
 We build the packages in tandem using Lerna.

 ### Building
-- Run `npm install` in this folder.
+- Run `npm install lerna@4.0.0` in this folder.
 This installs the Lerna package manager.
 - Run `npx lerna bootstrap`.
 This sets up the project's dependencies.
 - Run `npx lerna run build`.
 This compiles the extension (which is necessary for go-to-definition in vscode).
 - Open VS Code on this folder.